mendix/MxPushNotifications/README.md

 ## Implementation Guide

-### Step 1 - Create an mpk of the PushNotifications module
+### Step 1 - Create an mpk of the `PushNotifications` module

 We need to extract the module from this project before starting with the implementation.
-Walk through these following steps:
+Walk through the following steps:

 1. Clone this project or download it as ZIP and extract it.
 2. Open the `PushNotifications.mpr` which is located in the `test` directory in the root of the project with a Mendix Modeler.